How to Create Content that Builds Brand Recognition

 I would highly recommend the paid version.
 It's worth the price and plus, it's a write off for your business!
 One of the biggest reasons I love the paid version, is that they allow you to add your brand's colors in the brand kit section.
 This allows me to open a template and swap out the colors for my brand's colors.
 After I change the fonts to represent my brand and add my logo, it instantly represents my brand!
 Below is a screenshot of what it looks like to change out your brand's colors:

-Canva truly makes designing content for your business so much faster and easier.
+As you can see, Canva truly makes designing content for your business so much faster and easier.
 If you're ready to dive into Canva and start designing content for your business, you've got nothing to lose!
-Click here to get your first month in Canva for free!
+Click on this link to get your first month in Canva for free!